susmitha-ann/CoralReefFishSpeciesAssessment/README.md

 ## Environment Setup
 To replicate this project and execute the notebooks, ensure you have the proper environment set up.
-The project was built using Python and Jupyter Notebooks, and the required packages can be restored using the [requirements.txt](./path/to/requirements.txt) file.
+The project was built using Python and Jupyter Notebooks, and the required packages can be restored using the [requirements.txt](./requirements.txt)file.

 ## Citation
 If you use the data or any part of this project, please refer to the original dataset hosted on Dryad: